 Elevated, well-lit walkways help guests to navigate the cavernous spaces of the sprawling warehouse complex, which still contains some of the original industrial machinery; the property is also a museum.
 Rooms, however, are completely modern and all come with panoramic, floor-to-ceiling views of the Almirante Montt Gulf, one of the main waterways of Chilean Patagonia, as well as deep-soak bathtubs and chic and cozy furnishings.
 Also on site: an elegant yet informal restaurant featuring such specialties as Chilean lamb and locally-caught seafood and king crab, as well as an extensive Chilean wine list; the property also features a full-service spa and a heated, indoor-outdoor swimming pool that overlooks the gulf.

 What to Do

 For a different perspective of Patagonia's majesty, a fjords cruise is a must (weather permitting).
-One of The Singular's signature expeditions is the Patagonian fjords cruise that includes visits to Serrano and Balmaceda glaciers, a short morning hike, as well as a traditional Patagonian lunch at the Singular's private ranch and options for an afternoon horseback ride, an exploratory trek through the rugged terrain, or to just relax and enjoy the comforts of the ranch home.
+One of The Singular's signature expeditions is the Patagonian fjords cruise that includes visits to Serrano and Balmaceda glaciers, a short morning hike, as well as a traditional Patagonian lunch at the Singular's private ranch.
+It also includes options for an afternoon horseback ride, an exploratory trek through the rugged terrain, or just relaxing and enjoying the comforts of the ranch home.